Achieving social impact

 An a priori to achieve social impact is to be able to articulate your business’s purpose clearly.
 Defining your Theory of Change is one of the variables that distinguish social-focused enterprises from others that are only engaged in purpose washing.

-Your “theory of change” is composed of two elements: “change” wish is the vision of the social impact that your organization wishes to create, and a “theory” which should describe your core business inputs, outputs, processes, and outcomes, i.e., your idea for how you believe that you will make such change possible.
+Your “theory of change” is composed of two elements: “change” which is the vision of the social impact that your organization wishes to create, and a “theory” which should describe your core business inputs, outputs, processes, and outcomes, i.e., your idea for how you believe that you will make such change possible.

 There are five steps in a continuous improvement model for implementing your theory of change: